TholetiConsultancyServices/Weather/README.md

 - Implemented UI modules using storyboards and auto layouts.

-- Followed VIPER based architecture and MVC design patterns.
+- Followed MVP based architecture- Model,View(View&ViewController) and Presenter

 - Used dependency injection across the App to facilitate the unit testing of the classes.